ImperialCollegeLondon/rse_further_git_course/episodes/l1-03-intermediate_concepts.md

 ### Amend

-This is the simplest method of rewriting history: it lets you amend the last commit you made, maybe adding some files you forgot to stag or fixing a typo in the commit message.
+This is the simplest method of rewriting history: it lets you amend the last commit you made, maybe adding some files you forgot to stage or fixing a typo in the commit message.

-After you have made those last minute changes - and `stagged` them, if needed - all you need to do to amend the last commit while keeping the same commit message is:
+After you have made those last minute changes - and `staged` them, if needed - all you need to do to amend the last commit while keeping the same commit message is:

 ```bash